xu-hong/compsci516/Document.md

 * No real transaction.

 **Reference**
-* Whitepaper <Technical Overview: Anatomy of the Cloudant DBaaS>
+* Whitepaper, Technical Overview: Anatomy of the Cloudant DBaaS